Forum

 WHERE JOIN_DATE >= ADD_MONTHS(SYSDATE, -6);

-- **SELECT Clause**: Retrieves the employee ID, name, and joining date.
+• SELECT – Retrieves employee ID, name, and join date.

-- **WHERE Clause**: Filters rows where the JOIN_DATE is within the last 6 months.
+• WHERE – Filters employees who joined within the last 6 months.

 CREATE TABLE EMPLOYEES (